EasternPA/mastodon-install/README.md

 `CREATE USER mastodon WITH PASSWORD '<pg pwd>' CREATEDB;`

+Note: include the single quotes `'` in the above command.
 Look for `ROLE CREATED` in the response.
 If successful, type `exit`.

 Stop the container: